LS 1/72 BD-5J

 - N70CF: owned by Corkey Fornoff.
 Flown as #1 of the 'Acrojets' team (briefly called 'Aerojets' in the beginning), as depicted by LS box art.
 It was built in 1976 by several FAA-certified mechanics.
 The total time to build it was in excess of 3500 man-hours, using many parts from the original BD-5J, N5BD, plus the FAA conformity airframe bought from Bede.
 Like N21AP, N70CF incorporated many design changes compared to BD-5J, and it was therefore licensed as 'Acrostar Special'.
 The name 'Acrostar' was also used after the 'Acrojets' disbanded.
 Currently on display in a Seattle aviation museum as 'James Bond 007' without registration.
 Still owned by Corkey Fornoff.

 - N100DK: owned by Dan Gray and Lucy Scaranzzi, operated from Camarillo (CA), first flight 17 May 2012.
-It has a PBS Velka Bites TJ100 with 250 lb / 110 kg thrust, and a JetCatUSA P200 mounted below main engine to give 60 lb boost.
+It has a PBS Velka Bites TJ100 with 250 lb / 110 kg thrust and 42 lb / 19 kg weight, and a JetCatUSA P200 mounted below main engine to give 60 lb boost.
 Full glass instrument panel.
 Painted light gray with yellow registration.
 Called 'Kedan1' because of the changes in the design.
 Just before one of the test flights, the JetCatUSA P200 caused a fire that damaged the fuselage extensively.
-In the process of rebuilding.
+Rebuilt fuselage, now featuring one engine, and renamed 'Kedan2' accordingly.
+First flight 27 October 2013.

 - N150BD: cn 5J-0005.
 Not 100% sure, but almost certainly formerly N501AE (see there).
 Bob Bishop flew it while at Bede.
 It went to France as F-WZAV (see there) in 1976.
 At the time Bede was in a legal dispute with Microturbo about unpaid engines, but this was likely settled by turning over N150BD.
 N99775 was originally intended, but crashed during tests.